Best Blood Pressure Monitor of 2020

 The Beurer was the only monitor in our tests to get a measurement that ranged more than 20 mmHg from the control.
 That is just one reading, though a number of them varied more than 10 mmHg as well.
 Aside from that, we liked this monitor.
-The only other issue of note is that the quick guide start is not very clear.
-It's not hard to set up when you dig into the manual, though.
+The only other issue of note is that the quick guide start provided limited support.
+We found the setup to be relatively painless with the manual.

 Why You Should Trust Us

 Three medical doctors and a wilderness first responder converged on an idyllic country retreat to kick back, relax, and test blood pressure monitors.
 Zenning out this hard to reduce heart stress is tough work, and we all have the bruised arms to prove it.
 Clark Tate trained as a wilderness first responder and has been around medicine all her life.
 Her dad is lead tester Dr. Glen Tate, a family practice physician with 38 years of experience.

 To test the blood pressure monitors, Dr. Tate, Clark, and two other physicians took turns taking controlled blood pressure measurements with a calibrated mercury sphygmomanometer.
 They then took measurements with the test monitors and compared the results.
 While the doctors would be comfortable with their patients using most of these monitors to keep track of their blood pressure, there were two that Dr. Tate would probably not recommend.
 Our lead tester also downloaded and used all the accompanying apps to assess their user-friendliness and storage capacities.